-The stock market crash of 1929 and the ensuing Great Depression created financial chaos in the United States.
+The collapse of Silicon Valley Bank brings to mind the stock market crash of 1929 and the ensuing Great Depression, which created financial chaos in the United States.
 During this time, many banks failed, and with no guarantees that their money would be safe, there were many bank runs around the country.
 As a result, the government put safeguards in place to prevent such calamitous scenarios in the future.

 One of those protections was the creation of the Federal Deposit Insurance Corporation (FDIC), an independent federal agency that guarantees consumers’ deposits should banks fail.
 That guarantee has allowed banking customers to have peace of mind, thus ensuring stability in the banking industry.